aporeto-inc/gaia/doc/documentation.md

 | Max length      | `1024` |
 | Orderable       | `true` |

-#### `loadbalancerAddresses (external:addresses_list)`

-LoadbalancerAddresses represents the list of adresses of the external services of type LoadBalancer.

-#### `loadbalancerPortsMapping (external:portmapping_list)`

-LoadbalancerPortsMapping is the list of ports mapped by an extenral service of type load balancer.

 #### `metadata (external:metadata_list)`

 Metadata contains tags that can only be set during creation.
 They must all start